-Payne is an online company, so your ordering experience will take place entirely over the internet.
+Payne Glasses is an online company, so your ordering experience will take place entirely over the internet.
 The website is a straightforward glasses shop, with a header menu of quick category links like women, men, kids, sunglasses, and accessories.

 What you’ll need to order

-To order glasses, you’ll need your Pupillary Distance (PD) and an eyeglasses prescription from a doctor.
+To order glasses, you’ll need your pupillary distance (PD) and an eyeglasses prescription from a doctor.
 If you don’t know your PD, use this link on Payne’s site to measure it.